tna76874/hdhweg-ubuntu/README.md

 ## Preparing a custom installation image

 If you have multiple devices to set up with this configuration, it might be handy to prepare a custom preconfigured Ubuntu image.
 If you use a ubuntu operating system, one way to do this is to use [Cubic](https://launchpad.net/cubic) ([Example](https://askubuntu.com/questions/741753/how-to-use-cubic-to-create-a-custom-ubuntu-live-cd-image)).
+In the big software bundle `cubic` is already included.

 ```bash
 sudo apt-add-repository ppa:cubic-wizard/release